Billiefu/Projects_DIP2E/projects/Project 06-01/Description.md

 (a) Write a computer program that converts an arbitrary RGB color image to a web-safe RGB image (see Fig. 6.10 for a definition of web-safe colors).

-(b) Download the image in Fig. 6.8 and convert it to a web-safe RGB color image.
-Figure 6.8 is given in jpg format, so convert your result back to jpg (see comments at the beginning of this project).
-Explain the differences between your result and Fig. 6.8.
+(b) Download the image `RGB-full-color-cube.bmp` and convert it to a web-safe RGB color image. `RGB-full-color-cube.bmp` is given in bmp format, so convert your result to jpg (see comments at the beginning of this project).
+Explain the differences between your result and `RGB-full-color-cube.bmp`.

 ### Technical Discussion